particle-iot/docs/src/content/integrations/community-integrations/influxdata.md

   analysis of real-time data and historical data that can trigger actions on devices or through other web services.

+{{note op="start" type="note"}}
+Changes made on the InfluxData service since this integration guide was created have caused some steps and screens to vary from the guide below, but the technique still works.
+{{note op="end"}}

 ## Setting up InfluxData services

 <img src="/assets/images/Particle+Influx-architecture.png" alt="Particle + InfluxData"/>